tempestrock/todos/README.md

 - A list has a number of (hard-coded) board columns.
 In my case, these are `backlog`, `in progress`, and `done`.
   Tasks can be moved between the columns.
 The names and number of board columns should be easy to customize.
 - Tasks can be moved up and down in a column, thereby giving it a priority.
 - Tasks have a title and a detailed text.
-The detailed text can be written in markdown in order to give it a nicer look and feel.
+The detailed text can be written in basic [Markdown](https://www.markdownguide.org/cheat-sheet/) in order to give it a nicer look and feel.
 Also links can be added in the text this way.
 - Localization: Currently, English and German are supported.
 Other languages should be easily addable by you.
 - Labels: